i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 2️⃣ How does Node.js execute JavaScript code internally?
 - When we run a JavaScript file, Node.js V8 engine converts the JavaScript code into machine code and executes it.
 - Synchronous code is executed in the call stack.
-- Asynchronous code is sent to Node APIs (libuv thread pool).
+- Asynchronous code is handle by Node APIs (powered by libuv thread pool).
-- When the async operation is completed, its callback is placed in the task queue.
+- When the async operation is completed, its callback is push to the appropriate task queue.
 - The event loop continuously checks whether the call stack is empty.
 - If the call stack is empty, it picks callbacks from the queues and pushes them to the call stack for execution.
 - It first executes microtasks like promises, then executes macrotasks like timers and I/O callbacks.